 First and foremost, Kotlin is an Open Source language

-- With over 100 contributors to date.
+- With over 100 contributors to date

-JetBrains is the main backer of Kotlin at the moment: we have invested a lot of effort into developing it and we are committed to the project for the long run.
+JetBrains is the main backer of Kotlin at the moment.
+We have invested a lot of effort into developing it and we are committed to the project for the long run.
 We wrote it out of our own need to use in our own products.
-And we’re happy to say that to date, close to 10 JetBrains products, which include IntelliJ IDEA, JetBrains Rider, JetBrains Account & E-Shop, YouTrack as well as some of our smaller IDE’s and some internal projects are using Kotlin.
+And we’re happy to say that to date, close to 10 JetBrains products, which include IntelliJ IDEA, JetBrains Rider, JetBrains Account & E-Shop, YouTrack as well as some of our smaller IDEs and some internal projects are using Kotlin.
 So it’s here to stay!

-Moving forward we are planning to set up a centralized venue for design proposals and discussions, to make the process even more visible and organized.
-Standardization efforts have not been started for Kotlin so far, but we realize that we’ll need to do it rather sooner than later.
+Moving forward, we are planning to set up a centralized venue for design proposals and discussions, to make the process even more visible and organized.
+Standardization efforts have not been started for Kotlin so far, but we realize that we’ll need to do it sooner rather than later.

 Language design and overall steering of the project is done by the team employed at JetBrains.
-We currently have over 20 people working full time on Kotlin, which also yet another testament to JetBrains’ commitment to Kotlin.
+We currently have over 20 people working full time on Kotlin, which is yet another testament to JetBrains’ commitment to Kotlin.

 Let’s take a look at some numbers:

-- Hundreds of StackOverflow answers;
+- Hundreds of StackOverflow answers.

-- Two books: Kotlin in Action and Kotlin for Android Developers;
+- Two books: Kotlin in Action and Kotlin for Android Developers.

-- About 1400 people on Slack (get an invite);
+- About 1400 people on Slack (get an invite).

 - Over 500K lines of Kotlin code in projects such as IntelliJ IDEA and Rider.